 Factors that would be considered for such students would include a strong GPA (3.4 or better), a prior OTA degree and/or other relevant work experience.

-The following academic requirements must be met for students to remain classified in good standing in the occupational therapy (OT) program, therefore earning the right to continue in the program:
+The following requirements must be met for students to remain classified in good standing in the occupational therapy program, therefore earning the right to continue in the program:

-- Students must demonstrate satisfactory professional behaviors, ethical and safe behavior in all classes and field work.
-Documentation of unsatisfactory ratings of professional behavior in two or more semesters can be grounds for dismissal from the program.
+- Students must maintain satisfactory professional behaviors in all classes and field work.
+Documentation of unsatisfactory ratings of professional behaviors in two or more semesters can be grounds for termination from the program.

-- Level II Fieldwork must be successfully completed within 24 months of the academic program completion.
+- Successful completion of Level I and II Fieldwork: Level II Fieldwork must be completed within 24 months of academic program completion.